limitpointinf0/limitpointinf0/README.md

 I'm an engineer who is passionate about stuff like container orchestration, networking and security, cloud architecture, and machine learning.

-- 💻 Currently working, learning and growing my skillset in network analysis, data-ops, system architecture, data structures and algorithms.
+- 💻 Currently working, learning and growing my skillset in network analysis, data-ops, system design, data structures and algorithms.
 - 😊 Willing to contribute in open-source development projects.

 ### Languages, Tools, Frameworks and Platforms: